 - Unused precanceled stamps in full coils and in full sheets redeemed from precanceled permit holders: 90% of postage value.

 The stamps presented for exchange must be in substantially whole condition, with the denomination evident.
 If coils of stamps are partially stuck together and cannot be counted, the postmaster may accept the customer’s estimate of the number of stamps left in the coil and give equal quantities in exchange.

 If a customer bought the wrong denomination stamps (or the wrong kind, size, or denomination envelope), they may be exchanged at full postage value.
 Only full panes of stamps, coils of stamps in the original sealed wrappers, full boxes of stamped envelopes, or original sealed packs of stamped cards may be exchanged.
-A customer exchanging $250 or more of such stock must show proof of identity (e.g., a driver’s license) and must present the stock for exchange to the postal unit from which his or her mail is delivered.
+Customers exchanging $250 or more per person of such stock must provide an acceptable primary form of identification as specified under 608.10.3, and must present the stock for exchange to the postal unit where their mail is delivered.

 Customers may exchange semipostal stamps for their postage value (i.e., the price of the stamps less the contribution amount) to the extent that exchange of postage stamps is permitted.
 The postage the customer exchanges is equal to the First-Class Mail single-piece one-ounce letter price in effect at the time of exchange.
 However, if the customer provides a receipt showing the date of purchase, the postage exchanged is equal to the postage price in effect at the time of purchase.
 The contribution amount is not refundable and is not included in the exchange value.

 - Adhesive stamps, unless mistakes were made in buying (9.1.4), stamps were defective, stamps are affixed to commercial envelopes and postcards, or under 9.1.2.

 - Stamps cut from stamped cards, stamped envelopes, or aerogrammes (airletter sheets).